Mithil467/mitype/README.md

   ID can be in range [1, 6000].

 You can quit mitype anytime by pressing the `ESC` key or `CTRL-C`.
-While in replay mode, you can quit by pressing `CTRL-C` only.

 You can also directly [run on repl.it](https://mitype.mithil467.repl.run/) in your web browser although, the latency is pretty high.